 In addition to serving as CALBHB/C Executive Director, Ms. Comstock is a Governor-Appointed Member of the State Rehabilitation Council (Current SRC Chair) and a member of the Napa County Mental Health Board

 Our Community Engagement Director, Brianna Vargas, is co-facilitating a Latinx bilingual listening session with the Mental Health Services Oversight and Accountability Commission (MHSOAC) October 21.
 Email firstname.lastname@example.org with questions.

 Each year, the NAMI California hosts a state conference to examine important trends, best practices, new treatments, activities in mental health, and ways we can work together to improve care and services for individuals, families and communities.
-To nurture our extraordinary community until we can gather in-person again, the 2020 NAMI California Conference was a virtual event.
-It was a unique opportunity to reflect and connect with peers statewide, engage in meaningful discussions, and exchange ideas and resources — all online.
-We are looking forward to meeting in person again soon!

 The California Alliance of Child and Family Services (Alliance) is a public policy, advocacy and training organization with nearly 150 nonprofit community-based organizations that provide a broad array of services to children, youth and families throughout California.

 The focus of their presentation, with Executive Director Chris Stoner-Mertz, and Senior Policy Director Adrienne Shilton, was about work they are doing to support children, youth, and families, including school-based mental health, suicide prevention, and foster youth with mental health needs; their Catalyst Center and ACES aware grants; and their partnership with the State Department of Social Services for a provider helpline to help with COVID-19-related issues.